-    A little known fact: The president of the Monterey Company (Paul Stark) has personally dedicated many years rescuing entangled marine mamamls including hundreds of California Sea Lions.
+A little-known fact: The president of the Monterey Company (Paul Stark) has personally dedicated many years rescuing entangled marine mammals including hundreds of California Sea Lions.

 Mr. Stark has rescued marine mammals from oil platforms, beaches, buoys and rocky coastlines along the California Coast.
 You can read about one cute sea lion rescued by Mr. Stark in August 2014 Huffington Post article, “This Adorable Baby Sea Lion Needed Help, So It Hopped On A Surf Board”

 Eco-friendly and hand-crafted, Planet Love Life’s charms were built to endure intense ocean activities, while featuring delicate details.

 Planet Love Life’s recycled marine debris awareness accessories are hand crafted from salvaged fishing nets & ropes collected during beach cleanup projects.